vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 #### 1. Strategy

-> To achieve and simple yet compelling narrative for our users, the website leads the user through a journey to connect with the brand, where we showcase the products and acessories on their best light.
+> To achieve and simple yet compelling narrative for our users, the website leads the user through a journey to connect with the brand, where we showcase the products and accessories in their best light.
 >
 > ##### Project Goals
 >